 Don completes his formal summer ensemble with black leather laced shoes and thin black dress socks.

-Finally, Don wears his typical Season 2 wristwatch, a Jaeger-LeCoultre Reverso Classique with a brown alligator leather strap, white rectangular face, and a yellow gold case and buckle.
+Finally, Don wears his typical Season 2 wristwatch, a Jaeger-LeCoultre Reverso Classique with a brown alligator leather strap, white rectangular face, and a rose gold case and buckle.

 Go Big or Go Home